San Francisco State Gators football: The Verducci era

 The arrival of Joe Verducci to San Francisco State from St. Mary's College was rather unexpected; after all, St. Mary's was a team that had defeated Texas Tech in the Cotton Bowl in 1939, and followed it up with appearances in the Sugar Bowl and the Oil Bowl in 1946 and 1947.
 San Francisco State was coming off a shutout loss to Southern.
 Verducci must have made a difference, as St. Mary's did not return to another bowl while SF State became a Far West powerhouse in the next decade.
 Verducci's time with the Gaels was indeed short, having replaced "Irish Jimmy Phelan" (who became the mentor of the Los Angeles Dons of the All-America conference), in April 1948.
-Verducci had been a quarterback with the University of California, and had coached Polytechnic High to a record of 35–6–6 from 1938–1943.
+Verducci had been a quarterback with the University of California, and had coached Polytechnic High to a record of 35–6–6 from 1938 to 1943.

 The 1950 season, Verducci's first, was successful for the Gators.
 This was the first winning season in San Francisco State football history, as the team went through the regular season with only a single loss (to on October 13).
 They met Lewis & Clark in the Pear Bowl at Medford on Thanksgiving day, losing by a score of 61–7.

 Verducci's San Francisco State team went undefeated in 1959, then had only one loss in 1960.
 He was named Northern California Coach of the Year in November 1960, angering fans of Humboldt State whose coach Phil Sarboe had taken the Lumberjacks to a 9–0 record and an 18-game winning streak, including handing Verducci and the Gators their lone loss in 1960.
 Students at Humboldt State college burned three dummies representing sports writers in effigy.

 Verducci had announced his retirement from coaching on May 27, 1960, effective at the end of the 1960 season.
 He remained at San Francisco State as athletic director.
 College President Glenn S. Dumke named Vic Rowen, line coach for the previous six seasons, as his successor.
 In eleven years under Verducci, the Gators had a record of 74–31, for a winning percentage of .704.
 Verducci's teams won the conference title six times.